Cray-HPE/docs-csm/glossary.md

 ## Pre-Install Toolkit (PIT)

-The Pre-Install Toolkit is installed onto the initial node used as the inception node during software installation which is booted from a [LiveCD](#livecd).
-This is the node that will eventually become `ncn-m001`.
-The node running the Pre-Install Toolkit is known as the PIT node during the installation process until it reboots from a normal management node image like the other master nodes.

-Early in the install process, before the Pre-Install Toolkit has been installed or booted, the documents may still refer to the PIT node.
-In this case, they are referring to the node which will eventually become the PIT node.

-In this documentation, PIT node, RemoteISO, and LiveCD are sometimes used interchangeably to refer to various contexts:

-* The pre-install-toolkit (PIT) refers to the running environment used for CSM installations and recovery.
-Example: "Once in the PIT, proceed with the pre-installation," means once the user is in the environment provided by the LiveCD they can proceed with their procedure.
+The Pre-Install Toolkit (PIT) provides a framework for bare-metal discovery, recovery, and for starting a CSM installation.
+The PIT can be used on any node in the system for recovery, for installations and bare-metal discovery it is commonly used from a node that has a site-link (such as a Kubernetes master).

+Typically the first Kubernetes master (`ncn-m001`) is chosen for running the PIT during a CSM installation.
+After CSM is installed, the node running the PIT will be rebooted and deployed via CSM services before finally joining the running Kubernetes cluster.

+The PIT is ephemeral, it runs in either in memory or it can be written to a USB stick for persistence.

+### LiveCD

-* The LiveCD refers to the artifact (e.g. the `.iso` file) providing the PIT.
+The **LiveCD** refers to the artifact (e.g. the `.iso` file) providing the PIT.
 Example: "A new LiveCD is needed," means a new artifact is needed.

+### RemoteISO

-* The term RemoteISO is used to refer to the LiveCD (e.g the `.iso`) when it is remotely mounted on a server's BMC).
+The term **RemoteISO** is used to refer to the LiveCD (e.g the `.iso`) when it is remotely mounted on a server's BMC).
 Example: "The RemoteISO failed," means that the remotely connected LiveCD is having an issue.

 ## Rack-Mounted CDU